Jabulani-N/tutorials_and_playground/experiments/video_manipulation/README.md

 # Video Manipulation

-This directory contains a Pyhton project created for the purpose of batch extracting  audio files from video files.
+This directory contains a Python project created for the purpose of batch extracting  audio files from video files.

 ![gui demonstration](../../img/vid_manip/gui%20demonstration.webp)